 Respect is always present.
 When you walk through a department store, the employees bow to you.
 When you enter a home or a business, you remove your shoes.
 Respect is present in almost everything that happens in Japan.
 When the train shows up on time, it's showing respect for the customer.
-Perhaps you have heard of the "7-Minute Miracle?" high-speed The Shinkansen train pulls into the station and in 7 minutes it is meticulously cleaned.
-Mr. Yabe, who was the executive the extreme honor of being associated with this Japanese icon.
+Perhaps you have heard of the "7-Minute Miracle?"
+The Shinkansen high-speed train pulls into the station and in 7 minutes it is meticulously cleaned.
+Mr. Yabe, who was the executive that developed and implemented this cleaning system, is often a guest speaker on my Japan of being associated with this Japanese icon.
 The core philosophy that Mr. Yabe teaches to the 700 people cleaning the Shinkansen is respect.
 Respect for the customer, respect for Japanese innovation, and respect for preserving the high standards of Japanese punctuality and cleanliness.
-It is important to understand that Mr. Yabe accomplished this menial.
+It is important to understand that Mr. Yabe accomplished this with employees whose jobs are often considered menial.
 Mr. Yabe understood the importance of bringing dignity and respect to all work.
 He set out to elevate the status of a cleaning person to that of a celebrity.
 He accomplished this in spectacular fashion by the following: